calabiyau19/calabiyau19.github.io/_posts/2025-11-25-whisper-ai-local-install.md

 date: 2025-11-25
 description: "Complete guide to download, set up, and run Whisper AI on a Linux Mint (Ubuntu) laptop.
 I will be adding actual performance results later since the installation allows you to increase the transcription accuracy for a trade-off in slower speed, supposedly.
 Have tried both the tiny and base models, and they are both pretty fast.
 Definitely comparable to the Whisper AI online model.
 Note: this setup also gives you the ability to explicitly set the number of processors to work on the translation part.
 These instructions explicitly set it to 8 threads, which you can change to whatever you want."
 ---
+**NOTE: IF YOU JUST WANT TO INSTALL WHISPER LOCALLY AND HAVE IT WORK SIMILARLY TO WHISPER AI ONLINE, SKIP TO STEP 5.
+STEPS 1-4 DOCUMENT THE PROCESS THAT I WENT THROUGH FROM KNOWING NOTHING ABOUT SELF HOSTING WHISPER AI TO GETTING A FUNCTIONING VERSION RUNNING ON MY LAPTOP.**

 The biggest benefit to using a locally hosted Whisper AI dictation model is that, in addition to having all your data locally hosted, it can also be used in every application that you would normally type in - something Whisper AI online cannot do.
 Things that do not work in Whisper AI, like Libra Office Writer or this program, VS Code, or even a simple text editor or a terminal, locally hosting Whisper AI will allow you to have dictation and transcription available for all those applications as well.